 Large crowds were on hand each day during the opening of the new Montgomery Ward store in the shopping center Thursday through Saturday last week, in spite of inclement weather the first two days.

 The largest crowd came Saturday and stayed for the drawing Saturday afternoon.
-Louise Dysert, Other winners of small appliances were Edward Ramos, G. G. Allen, Ann Mayfield, Gloira Moran, Margie
+Winner of the television set was Louise Dysert.
+Other winners of small appliances were Edward Ramos, G. G. Allen, Ann Mayfield.
+Gloira Moran.
+Margie Coates, and Seferino Fierro.

-Coates, and Seferino Fierro.
-Several Montgomery Ward officials were on hand for the opening.
+Several Montgomery Ward officials were on hand for the

-A ribbon-cutting ceremony in the rain opened the store Thursday morning, Rev. Nelson Lanham, pastor of the First Baptist Church, gave the invocation, and the new owners were welcomed by manager of the chamber of commerce, Huof Awards was held Monday evening at the Civic Center.
-Highlight of the awards was the presenting of the Eagle Scout Award to Judd Montgomery, son of Mrs. Vic Montgomery.
-The Eagle award is the highest rank in scouting.
+A ribbon-cutting ceremony in the rain opened the store Thursday morning.
+Rev. Nelson Lanham, pastor of the First Baptist Church, gave the invocation, and the new owners were welcomed by manager of the chamber of commerce, Hu-